Last Updated on June 15, 2023 by Grow with Bovees

 A more elaborate alternative is to espalier a row of apple, fig, or pear trees on a fence and use them as a screen.
 Planted very closely, their foliage creates a solid green wall during the growing season.

-The composting zone of your yard is a utility zone and, as such, harbors the indelicacies that such a process requires so anything that you can do to help disguise the fact that it’s there is desirable.
+The compost zone of your garden is a utility zone and, as such, harbors the indelicacies that such a process requires so anything that you can do to help disguise the fact that it’s there is desirable.

 However, it must also be fit for purpose so the main concern is that the allocated place be an adequate size and conveniently located rather than whether you can see it or not…